-Winter Action and Landscapes at Taos Ski Valley
+Winter Action and Landscapes at Taos Ski Valley (CLOSED)

 Learn how to capture explosive and exhilerating ski and snowboard imagery at Taos Ski Valley - one of the country's premiere ski resorts - in this 4 day action and winter landscape workshop.Sign Up & Register Now

 Features & Info

 About The Workshop

 Winter photography is exciting and challenging and we'll show you how to make it easy.
 Snow is a very forgiving subject and background to work with.
 The snow covered landscape and possibly snow laden forest creates photo opportunities that are not possible during summer.
 The low winter sun, the high altitude, and generally clear weather make Taos Ski Valley a great place to photograph skiers and snowboarders in action.

 Workshop participants will have to be intermediate skiers and will have to purchase lift passes separately.
 (Taos Ski Valley resort is offering workshop participants a discount on your day passes.)